PingOne Advanced Identity Cloud

 Each authentication journey assumes a specific identity object type.
 The nodes in the journey use this object type to verify the identity, for example, users, roles, or organizations.
 The default journeys provided with Advanced Identity Cloud assume the identity object using the journey to authenticate is a realm-name user, for example Alpha realm - Users or Bravo realm - Users.

-When you create a new journey, you select the object type from the Identity Object dropdown list.
+When you create a new journey, you select the object type in the Identity Object list.

 To change the object type of an existing journey: